ligurio/luzer/README.md

 `Setup(args, test_one_input, custom_mutator)`
-- `args`: A list of strings: the process arguments to pass to the fuzzer, typically `argv`.
+- `args`: A list of strings: the process arguments to pass to the fuzzer, typically `arg`.
 This argument list may be modified in-place, to remove arguments consumed by the fuzzer.
 See the [libFuzzer docs][libfuzzer-options-url] for a list of such options.
 - `test_one_input`: Your fuzzer's entry point.
 Must take a single bytes